The Top 20 Soccer Shirts of All Time

-Throughout the centuries football kits have advanced from ordinary button-up shirts into modern material shirts. frequently with supporters or special pattern covers, presently it's bizarre to feel that sometime in the distant past, football teams could joyfully wear their shirt being an ordinary one with club's badge.
+Football kits have evolved over time, from simple button-up shirts to current material shirts.
+Frequently with supporters or special pattern covers, it's strange to think that not long ago, football teams could gladly wear their shirt as a conventional one with club's insignia.

 Here are the list of the best football kits in the history